GrKoR/ac_python_logger/README.md

 # Important notes #
 ## Script and esphome addon for Home Assistant ##
-Users reports that there is an error in case of opening esphome addon log after script start:
+Users reports that there is an error in case of opening HA esphome addon log after script start:
 ```
 Unexpected error while reading incoming messages: ...
 ...